Sri Lankan Tamil literature: Modern phase

 The modern phase of literature started in the 1960s with the establishment of modern universities and a free education system in the post-independence Sri Lanka.

 Three important personalities surfaced during this time in the Sri Lankan Tamil literary world.
 These poets became famous not only in Sri Lanka but also worldwide wherever Tamil speaking live.
 They were : Maha Kavi (North Sri Lanka), Neelaavanan (East Sri Lanka), Murugayyan (North Sri Lanka).
 Their literary works are available in various sources including digital and printed media.

 The 1960s also saw a social revolt against the caste system in Jaffna which affected Tamil literature.
 Dominic Jeeva was a product of this period.
 Tamil literature was comparatively ahead of its mainland counterpart in modern Tamil Nadu with respect to Dalit issues.
 After the commencement of the civil war in 1983, a number of poets and fiction writers became active, focussing on issues such as death, destruction and rape.
 Such writings have no parallels in any previous Tamil literature.
 The war produced writers from across the globe who reminisced their longing for their lost homes as well as a need for integration with mainstream communities in Europe and North America.
+In 21st-century contemporary literature, writers such as Rani Seetharan have focused on post-war socio-cultural dynamics, women's psychological resilience, and mental well-being through fiction and essay collections.
 Sri Lankan Tamils have produced a number of plays during the modern period in what may be considered a catalyst towards cinema.